Generalized Dimension Reduction Using Semi-Relaxed Gromov-Wasserstein Distance: Application to Redistricting

-There are currently six states in the contiguous U.S.~with two Congressional districts: Idaho (ID), Maine (ME), Montana (MT), New Hampshire (NH), Rhode Island (RI) and West Virginia (WV).
+There are currently six states in the contiguous United States with two Congressional districts: Idaho (ID), Maine (ME), Montana (MT), New Hampshire (NH), Rhode Island (RI) and West Virginia (WV).
 For each of these states we obtained Census blockgroups from \cite{nhgis} and generated an ensemble of 1,000 redistricting plans using the ReCom algorithm~\cite{deford2021recombination}.
 As our distance between plans we chose a \define{Hamming distance} where the distance between two redistricting plans is defined as the minimum number of Census blockgroups that must be reassigned to change the first plan into the second.
 Treating the ensemble as a 1,000-point metric space with this distance, we then embed the ensemble into a circle with SRGW+GD.
 For each embedded ensemble, we plot the image of the embedding as a set of points on the circle, as shown in Figure \ref{fig:circles}.
-We also display the average division for each part of the circle (see Appendix \ref{app:circles} for details on how these are computed), and histograms showing the distribution of circular coordinates (valued in $[0,1]$ counter-clockwise from $(1,0)$) in each ensemble.
+We also display the average division for each part of the circle, and histograms showing the distribution of circular coordinates in each ensemble.
+In the Appendix, we try other non-linear planar embeddings and find that none of them reveal the circle structure within the data across all states.

 \paragraph{Results.} In general, we see that circular coordinates roughly parameterize the angle of the boundary: from a north-south division, round to an east-west division and then back to a north-south division.
 This is most easily visible for {West Virginia} and {Montana}.
 This is strong evidence that the circle is a good choice of target space for embedding these ensembles.
 The boundary does not always look linear for states with a very uneven population distribution such as {Maine} (where most of the population is in the south of the state), though we still see a smooth rotation.